Many market watchers expect lithium demand to surge. With that in mind, it’s worth being aware of the top Australian lithium stocks.

 1. Mineral Resources (ASX:MIN)

-The Mt Marion lithium project, which is located in Kalgoorlie, Western Australia, is jointly owned by Mineral Resources, Neometals (ASX:NMT) and top lithium producer Jiangxi Ganfeng Lithium (SHE:002460).
-The asset is expected to produce 400,000 tonnes per year.
+The Mount Marion lithium project, which is located in Kalgoorlie, Western Australia, is jointly owned by mining companies Mineral Resources and top lithium producer Jiangxi Ganfeng Lithium (OTC Pink:GNENF,SZSE:002460).
+The asset was initially expected to produce 206,000 tonnes of spodumene concentrate per year, but a current upgrade project is underway to increase production to 450,000 tonnes of all-in 6 percent spodumene concentrate per year.

-Meanwhile, the company owns 100-percent interest in the Wodgina project, but is set to sell up to a 49-percent stake in the asset later this year.
-Wodgina, considered the world’s largest hard-rock lithium deposit, has a JORC mineral resource of 233 million tonnes and an inaugural probable hard rock reserve in the Casserite pit of 142.4 million.
+In December 2018, the company entered a 50/50 joint venture with top producer Albemarle (NYSE:ALB) for its Wodgina hard-rock mining lithium project, which will produce spodumene concentrate and, in the future, lithium hydroxide.
+Wodgina, considered the world’s largest hard-rock lithium deposit, has a JORC mineral resource of 233 million tonnes and an inaugural probable hard rock reserve in the Cassiterite pit of 142.4 million.

 2. Pilbara Minerals (ASX:PLS)

 Market cap: AU$854.81 million; current share price: AU$0.49

 Pilbara Minerals owns 100 percent of the world-class Pilgangoora lithium-tantalum project, which the company says is one of the biggest new lithium ore (spodumene) deposits in the world, with a globally significant hard-rock spodumene resource.